betomossmann/resume/README.md

 <br/>

-> 2020/Present - **Bdev**
+> ## Founder and Full Stack Developer, May 2020/Current - **BDev**
+**Since 2020, I have been working at BDev, a creative agency dedicated to developing strategies and actions for businesses, with a focus on innovation, communication, and design.**

-* Responsible for developing software efficiently, reusable, and reliable.
-As a frontend developer, I work with Javascript/Typescript, React, NextJS on projects with micro frontends and libraries.
-On the backend, I work with Node and PostgreSQL.
+* Responsible for developing software efficiently, in a reusable and reliable way.
+As a frontend developer, I work with Javascript/Typescript, React, Next JS in projects with micro frontends and libraries.

+* For the backend, I work with NodeJS and postgres.
+I frequently work with AWS services.

+* Help the product owner specify the key features and best user experience for the platform.

 <br/>